Pin-and-lug cipher machine with irregular stepping

 The image on the right shows a modified CX-52, of which part of

-the body has been removed, so that the inner mechanics have become
+the body has been removed, so that the inner mechanics are

 This item was found on eBay in 2009, and was probably made for